Advantages of language learning

 Fulfilling the above will allow

-• Students to be supported to succeed in developing their L1 while improving their L2
+• Students to be supported to succeed in developing their first language while improving their second language

-• Supports students who may have a weak L2, allowing them to progress rapidly
+• Supports students who may have a weak second language, allowing them to progress rapidly

 • Unpick the cognitive processes needed to succeed in International, and Local examinations.